swharr/Pulumi-Demo/README.md

 Deploys a containerized Node.js application to AWS EKS with load balancing, SSL, and DNS.

+## See it in action
+ To see the app working: https://pulumidemo.t8rsk8s.io

 ## Important Context Notes:
-a) Some of this code re-uses previous infrastructure code and concepts I have used over the years.
+1. Some of this code re-uses previous infrastructure code and concepts I have used over the years.
-b) It is a pre-flight app, security was less important than usability
+2. It is a pre-flight app, security was less important than usability
-c) the diagram and stats for nerds page on the main app were not called out, but I was curious, so I figured this would be a good way to sandbox some questions I had
+3. the diagram and stats for nerds page on the main app were not called out, but I was curious, so I figured this would be a good way to sandbox some questions I had
-d) I chose Go, because it was the quickest, easiest to instantiate considering infrastructure was being deployed.
+4. I chose Go, because it was the quickest, easiest to instantiate considering infrastructure was being deployed.

 ## What You need.